osslidou/restbot/README.md

 `[GET] http://restbot-vm1/browser1/doc/form?check_visible`

 **get_value**
 If the path points to an element, return its outer html, if the path points to an attribute or property, return the value.
-When no action is specified for a GET request, this is the default action, so you do not need to specify the trailing "?get_value" parameter.
-`[GET] http://restbot-vm1/browser1/doc/form` - returns the form's element outer HTML
+`[GET] http://restbot-vm1/browser1/doc/form?get_value` - returns the form's element outer HTML
-`[GET] http://restbot-vm1/browser1/doc/form@type` - returns the form's type attribute value
+`[GET] http://restbot-vm1/browser1/doc/form@type?get_value` - returns the form's type attribute value

 **get_text**
 Return the element's text value ( for DIVs / H1s / ...)